Italian aircraft carrier Cavour: Design

 The Italian Navy will replace its 16 Harriers with 15 (originally 22) Lockheed Martin F-35B Lightning IIs.
 By May 2020, the modernization to allow Cavour to support the F-35B was completed, and the carrier was ready for subsequent integration trials.
 Cavour will have room for ten F-35Bs in the hangar, and six more parked on deck.

+Name

+The ship was named in honor of Camillo Benso, Count of Cavour (after proposals such as Luigi Einaudi and Andrea Doria were discarded) and became the NUM (New Major Unit) of the Italian Navy, joining the aircraft carrier Giuseppe Garibaldi.
+Its name holds historical significance for the Italian Navy, as a tribute to the strong impetus that Count of Cavour gave to the expansion and development of the Italian Navy, born from the fusion of the pre-unification navies, in the aftermath of Italy's unification.

 Construction

-Cavour was laid down by Fincantieri in June 2001, and was launched from the Riva Trigoso shipyard in Sestri Levante, on 20 July 2004.
-Sea trials began in December 2006, and she was officially commissioned 27 March 2008.
-Full operational capability (FOC) was reached 10 June 2009.
+Cavour was laid down by Fincantieri in June 2001, and was launched from the Riva Trigoso shipyard at Sestri Levante, on 20 July 2004.
+Sea trials began in December 2006, and she was officially commissioned on 27 March 2008.
+Full operational capability (FOC) was reached on 10 June 2009.

 Service history

 On 19 January 2010, Cavour was dispatched to Haiti as part of Operation White Crane, Italy's operation for 2010 Haiti earthquake relief.
 This was the first mission of the aircraft carrier, where it supplemented international efforts to provide relief for the victims of the 2010 Haiti earthquake.

+In 2013 Cavour, an active warship, was used for a Pirelli press presentation for the new Angel GT motorcycle tires.
+At that commercial event the guests stayed overnight on the ship and rode motorcycles on the flight deck.